Galih94/EssentialFeed/README.md

 So i can always enjoy the newest images of my friends. <br />

 ### Scenarios (Acceptance criteria)
-Given the customer has connectivity.
+Given the customer has connectivity. <br />
-When the customer requests to see their feed.
+When the customer requests to see their feed. <br />
-Then the app should display the latest feed from remote.
+Then the app should display the latest feed from remote. <br />
-And replace the cache with new feed.
+And replace the cache with new feed. <br />

 ## Narrative #2
-As an offline customer.
+As an offline customer. <br />
-I want the app to show latest saved version of my image feed.
+I want the app to show latest saved version of my image feed. <br />
-So i can always enjoy images of my friends.
+So i can always enjoy images of my friends. <br />

 ---
 ## Load Feed Image Data From Remote Use Case